gdlc/STAT_COMP/padjust.md

 Thereofre, when we performed multiple test we often "adjust" the p-values and based our rejection decisions based on adjusted-pvalues.
 The functio
-`p-adjust()` in adjusts p-values using methods that control for FWER (e.g., Bonferroni) as well as False Discovery Rate.
+`p.adjust()` in adjusts p-values using methods that control for FWER (e.g., Bonferroni) as well as False Discovery Rate.